s3p02/digits_docker_jupyter/README.md

 ## Its Important we note down the dataset id as shown from the above response

-# Step 6 : Creating a caffe Model
+# Step vi) : Creating a caffe Model

 For creating our model, we shall run the following.